tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

   - Generate a daily list of trending free movies I can watch tonight.
   - Act as a personal movie concierge — recommend titles based on my past viewing taste.

+- **consolidate all of provided information**
+  - Please consolidate all the information you have provided in our discussion "luật đất đai sở hữu tài sản/đất đai cho các loại đối tượng/công dân" into one structured text.
+Eliminate redundancy and organize it logically by topic

 # Quotes